etan18/Obsidian-Notes/Machine Learning/Deep Learning & Neural Networks/transformers.md

 >[!warning] Greedy Sampling
 >Discussed in the Curious Case of Neural Degeneration.
 Model generation will get stuck in infinite loop if we always select the most probable token.

-#### kv cache
-**Key-value caching** is used at inference time to prevent repetitive computations.
-This is necessary because of the **autoregressive** nature of next token prediction, wherein each token can be represented by itself and all its preceding tokens.